Tag Archives: Creative Writing

 My last book never found commercial success.
 I’ve only just started reading it for the first time since it was published in 2017.
 I mean, how many times did I reread, reshape, and edit the draft?
 The story of my first trip to Taiwan to meet my birth family marks one of the most significant chapters of my life.
 Publishing it wasn’t for nothing.
 A younger version of me wrote those pages from a very different place.
 And still, the emotions are just as vivid, from the search to the moment we found our way back to one another.

 Earlier this week, the oracle card “to the stars and beyond” surfaced in my (tarot) reading from Rose Bae Tarot’s These Blue Bones, a deck having a moment right now.
 It felt like both a spark and an affirmation for my decision to resign.
 Lately, I find myself thinking about mortality, not out of gloom, but clarity.
-Time shifts after fifty.
+Time shifts as we mature.
 There’s less time to do what makes you happy.
 In this season, I get to choose how I live it.
 Autonomy.
 Personal sovereignty.
 Independence.
 Let me embody this new path, to the stars and beyond.

 This song brings me back to my younger self.
 I’ve been especially nostalgic of late.
 It may not quite fit this post, but it fits my mood perfectly.